How to Write a Business Plan

 - What will you outsource and why?
-Often machinery and the learning curve to use machinery will be too expensive for inhouse operations.
+Often machinery and the learning curve to use machinery will be too expensive for in-house operations.
 In this instance, consider outsourcing to trusted parties.
-Often, concentrating on the key areas that your business is good at (i.e. your core competences) will produce the most favourable results.
+Often, concentrating on the key areas that your business is good at (i.e. your core competencies) will produce the most favorable results.
 Investors are likely to know and understand this.

 - What equipment is required?
 How much will this cost?
 How much will the equipment cost to maintain?
 What are the training costs associated with using the equipment?

 - How will current and future HR and staffing levels be managed, allocated, and financed?
 Explain this briefly in your business plan.